opendatasoft/overpass-query-box/README.md

 (localhost) and build it
 * Installs and configure Nginx to use the freshly installed Overpass API and Turbo
-* (Optionnal) Installs a crontab which run a python script to daily run Overpass requests and upload responses on a FTP server
+* (Optional) Installs a crontab which run a python script to daily process Overpass requests and upload responses on a FTP server

 ## Usage
 `Usage : ./install.sh INSTALL_DIR OVERPASS_VERSION [FTP_SERVER FTP_USER FTP_PASSWORD]`